nodejs/node/doc/api/events.md

 ### `EventTarget` error handling

-When a registered event listener throws (or returns a Promise that rejects), by default the error will be forwarded to the `process.on('error')` event on `process.nextTick()`.
+When a registered event listener throws (or returns a Promise that rejects), by default the error is forwarded to the `process.on('error')` event on `process.nextTick()`.
 Throwing within an event listener will *not* stop the other registered handlers from being invoked.